Simplify your Testing of Upskilling Compliance with Online Proctoring

 On the other hand, remote live proctoring demands the biggest investment among proctoring solutions.
 Furthermore, its scheduling is not as flexible and it’s not on-demand, so it does not scale easily.

-- Need both scale and human vigilance in your proctoring?
+1. Need both scale and human vigilance in your proctoring?

-Let’s say you need to remote proctor a significant number of upskilling learners.
+Let’s say you need to online proctor a significant number of upskilling learners.
 Cost efficiency becomes a key factor to consider, but given the stakes of the assessment, you want to maintain human review.

 What do you do?